 Whatever shoe or boot you decide to wear on a hike, make sure you wear it around town for a few days to start breaking it in.
 If you notice hot spots developing around your ankle or on one of your toes, wrap the spot with moleskin or a piece of duct tape (good things to have in your hiking first aid kit).

 For most people I don’t recommend hiking boots.
-They do have a time and a place (muddy areas, people with weak ankles, really unstable terrain), but for most people I think approach shoesOpens in a new tab. or trail running shoes are better.
+They do have a time and a place (muddy areas, people with weak ankles, really unstable terrain), but for most people I think approach shoes or trail running shoes are better.

 These shoes are designed to be lightweight and breathable, and are usually a lot more pliable and comfortable than bulky hiking boots.
 I’ve noticed a trend in the outdoors over the past 5 years or so where a lot of people are switching over to these types of hiking shoes rather than traditional hiking boots.